Baked Bean Month

 1593 – Henry IV of France converted from Protestantism to Roman Catholicism.

 1668 (Earthquake) China

-1925 - Telegraph Agency of the Soviet Union (TASS) was established.
+1925 – The Telegraph Agency of the Soviet Union (TASS) was established.

-1959 - The SR.N1 hovercraft crossed the English Channel from Calais,
+1959 – In just over two hours, the SR.N1 hovercraft crossed the English Channel from Calais, France, to Dover, England.

 1976 – Viking 1 took the now-famous Face on Mars photo.

 1978 – Louise Brown, the world’s first “test-tube baby,” was born at Oldham General Hospital, Oldham, England.